joswayski/joswayski-snhu-capstone.github.io/README.md

 2. The 400kb item limit

    This was mentioned briefly up above, but Dynamo has an item size limit of 400kb.
 This is perfectly fine for most practical purposes, but if you would like to embed more data into your item this could fill up fast.
 I wanted Plutomi to support a virtually unlimited number of stages in an opening and knew someone would hit this limit so it was something I needed to work around.
+If a user wants to embed applicant responses into the applicant themselves, 400kb might not be enough either.
+I planned around this by storing applicant responses separate from the applicant and indexing the applicant ID on the response to link them.
+I also want to give users the ability to add custom metadata to their applicants, and giving them a full megabyte just for that seems more than reasonable.

 #### How MongoDB addresses these problems